BoggoTV/Toontown-Nametag/README.md

 There are also two files miscellaneous files: `ImpressBT.ttf` and `panel.bam`.
 This is the font and model used for the nametag.
 The program requires these to function, but they can be replaced.

+[NOTE: I forgot to mention this initially, this code is adapted/kinda stolen from the old Toontown Rewritten leaked source code.
+I take no credit for this, beyond making it work outside of that source.]

 # Prerequisites
 Panda3D